 - writing samples, clips, links and your website addressing

 That seems like a lot but here’s the kicker: your query should ideally be only one page.
-Editors are busy so don’t ramble for pages on end which wastes their time and make it easy for them to say yes.
+Editors are busy so don’t ramble for pages.
+All you’ll get for it is a guttural groan at the sight of your endless text.

 Pitching To Blogs